-- getprodio.com/pl – optimal package + RFID reader (Read more: simple production management software).
+- getprodio.com/ – optimal package + RFID reader (Read more: simple production management software).

-- If you wish to have an accounting module and a connection between warehouse and materials used: advanced production management software – simple MES (read more), ex:
+- If you wish to have an accounting module and a connection between warehouse and materials used: advanced manufacturing production planning software – straightforward MES, ex:

 - other industries ex.
 Qcadoo, MES.

-2. For more complex products, where there is a need of externally purchased elements/ operations:
+2. For more complex products, where there is a need for externally purchased elements/ operations:

 (ex. robots production, exhibition stands)